 Course overview

-The apprenticeship also:
+The apprenticeship aims to:

-- champions a values-based, ethical approach to policing
+• champion a values-based, ethical approach to policing

-- develops a high-quality, evidence-based education for the policing profession
+• develop high-quality, evidence-based education for the policing profession

-- promotes a collaborative approach to education within the police service
+• promote a collaborative approach to education within the police service

-- enables continuing professional development in policing roles.
+• enable continuing professional development in policing roles.

 All content is aligned to the relevant elements of the National Policing Curriculum.
 Course modules are delivered using a collaborative approach between Teesside University and Cleveland Police including trainers, operational officers (practitioners) and tutors.
 Learning in the workplace is supported primarily by police practitioners, with additional academic tutor support, and regular tutorial meetings.